Barker House (Edenton, North Carolina)

 The Barker House serves as the Welcome Center for Edenton.
-It is owned, preserved and opened seven days a week by the Edenton Historical Commission and complements several sites of Historic Edenton.
-Their other historic sites open for tour include the James Iredell House (home of George Washington's youngest appointee to the first US Supreme Court), the Roanoke River Lighthouse, Chowan County Courthouse (this 1767 courthouse is the oldest in-use courthouse in the country), the Cupola House and St. Paul's Episcopal Church.
+It is owned, preserved and opened seven days a week (five in the winter) by the Edenton Historical Commission and complements several sites of Historic Edenton.
+Their other historic sites open for tour include the James Iredell House (home of George Washington's youngest appointee to the first US Supreme Court), the Roanoke River Lighthouse, Chowan County Courthouse (this 1767 courthouse is the oldest in-use courthouse in the country), the Cupola House and St. Paul's Church.

 The Barker House was listed on the National Register of Historic Places in 1972.